brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

-# Effortless Terraform Migration: Upgrading Azure Resource Definitions to Terraform AzureRM 3.x
+# Effortless Terraform Migration: Upgrading Resource Definitions to Version 3.x of the Azure Provider

-When navigating the Terraform documentation for AzureRM resource definitions, you may have noticed that some of the resource pages now greet users with messages similar to the following:
+When navigating the Terraform documentation for Azure Provider's resource definitions, you may have noticed that some of the resource pages now greet users with messages similar to the following:

-> "This resource has been deprecated in version 3.0 of the AzureRM provider and will be removed in version 4.0.
-Please use [`azurerm_linux_function_app`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_function_app) and [`azurerm_windows_function_app`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/windows_function_app) resources instead."
+*"This resource has been deprecated in version 3.0 of the AzureRM provider and will be removed in version 4.0.
+Please use [`azurerm_linux_function_app`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_function_app) and [`azurerm_windows_function_app`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/windows_function_app) resources instead."*

 That particular message is a result of visiting the documentation page for the now-deprecated [azurerm_function_app](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/function_app) resource.
 Well, what exactly does this mean?
-It means a few different things, the most important of which is that starting in version 4.0 of AzureRM, that resource definition (and several others) will cease to exist.
+It means a few different things, the most important of which is that starting in version 4.0 of the Azure Provider, that resource definition (and several others) will cease to exist.
 This will block you and your team from being able to use newer versions of the provider, which can cause problems in organizations' development cycles.

 To avoid this problem, it is best to upgrade your resource definitions sooner rather than later.
 In this article, I am going to show you how!